Expo 58: Belgian Congo Section

 The Belgian Congo section was located in 7.7 ha in close proximity to the Atomium model.
 The Belgian Congo, today known as the Democratic Republic of the Congo, was at that time a Belgian colonial holding.
-Expo 58 organizers also included participants from the UN trust territories of Ruanda-Urundi (today, Rwanda and Burundi) in the Belgian Congo section, without differentiation.
+Expo 58 organisers also included participants from the UN trust territories of Ruanda-Urundi (today, Rwanda and Burundi) in the Belgian Congo section, without differentiation.
 This section was divided into seven pavilions: the Belgian Congo and Ruanda-Urundi Palace, agriculture; Catholic missions; insurance, banks, trade; mines and metallurgy; energy, construction, and transport; a village indigène (indigenous village).
 The Belgian Congo section was, above all, intended to display the "civilizing" work of Belgian colonialism.
 The village indigène is of the most notable "human zoos" of the 20th century.

 Human zoo

-The Congolese recognized the village indigène as a human zoo.
-The Ministry of Colonies built the Congolese exhibit, intending to demonstrate their claim to have "civilized" the "primitive Africans."
+The Congolese recognised the village indigène as a human zoo.
+The Ministry of Colonies built the Congolese exhibit, intending to demonstrate their claim to have "civilised" the "primitive Africans."
 Native Congolese art was rejected for display, as the Ministry claimed it was "insufficiently Congolese."
 Instead, nearly all of the art on display was created by Europeans in a purposefully primitive and imitative style, and the entrance of the exhibit featured a bust of King Leopold II, under whose colonial rule millions of Congolese died.

-The 598 Congolese chosen to be exhibited by the Ministry were educated urbanites referred to by Belgians as évolués, meaning literally "evolved," but were made to dress in "primitive" clothing, and an armed guard blocked them from communicating with white Belgians who came to observe them.
+The 598 Congolese chosen to be exhibited by the Ministry were educated urbanites referred to by Belgians as évolués, meaning literally "evolved", but were made to dress in "primitive" clothing, and an armed guard blocked them from communicating with white Belgians who came to observe them.
 There were 273 men, 128 women and 197 children, a total of 183 families.
 Eight-month-old baby Juste Bonaventure Langa died during the exhibit and is buried in Tervuren Cemetery.
 The exotic nature of the exhibit was lauded by visitors and international press, with the Belgian socialist newspaper Le Peuple praising the portrayal of Africans, saying it was "in complete agreement with historical truth."
 However, in mid-July, the Congolese protested the condescending treatment they were receiving from spectators and demanded to be sent home, abruptly ending the exhibit and eliciting some sympathy from European newspapers.